lmmx/classipypi/README.md

 <!-- [![build status](https://github.com/lmmx/classipypi/actions/workflows/master.yml/badge.svg)](https://github.com/lmmx/classipypi/actions/workflows/master.yml) -->

-Neurosymbolic PyPI package classifier selector.
+Neurosymbolic PyPI package 'Trove classifier' selector.

 ## Motivation

-PyPI classifiers are used in `setup.py` or `pyproject.toml` files to convey to PyPI and to potential users the conditions under which the package has been used or tested, the topic of the software, etc. such as
+PyPI 'Trove classifiers' are used in `setup.py` or `pyproject.toml` files to convey to PyPI users the conditions under which the package has been used or tested, the topic of the software, etc. such as

 - `Operating System :: POSIX :: Linux`